Last Updated on

-If you can take a nap after workout then you should do it.
-Even a 10 or 15 minute catnap going to help.
+If you can take a nap after a workout then you should do it.
+Even a 10 or 15-minute catnap going to help.

 Whether you can get naps or not, it’s important that you get 8 to 9 hours of sleep.
 We have already mentioned how vital rest is and there is no better way to rest than getting a good night’s sleep.

 We have already pointed out the importance of eating meals, but even more so you need to make sure that you get replenished.